mstevetodd/EngineDriver_Home/docs/configuration/preferences.rst

 Speed Slider and Buttons Preferences
 """"""""""""""""""""""""""""""""""""

-The following preference allows you to adjust aspects of the Throttle Areas on the |T-S|.
+The following preferences allow you to adjust aspects of the Throttle Areas on the |T-S|.

+.. contents:: In this Section
+    :depth: 1
+    :local:
+    :class: in-this-section

 Increase Slider/Speed Height?
 '''''''''''''''''''''''''''''''''''